der3k-j/Active-Directory-Splunk-SIEM-Lab/README.md

 ## Phase 4: Attack Simulation & Threat Detection

-To validate the telemetry pipeline, a controlled brute-force attack was simulated against the endpoint workstation.
-The resulting telemetry was ingested by Splunk, analyzed using custom Search Processing Language (SPL) queries, and visualized within a real-time SOC security dashboard panel.
+To validate my security logging pipeline, I simulated a controlled brute-force attack against the endpoint workstation.
+I then ingested the telemetry into Splunk Enterprise, analyzed it using custom Search Processing Language (SPL) queries, and correlated events across Windows Event IDs.

 ---